19hours/sg-statutes/Acts/Patents Act.md

 ### Date of filing application

-26\.—(1) The date of filing an application for a patent shall, subject to the provisions of this Act, be taken to be the earliest date on which the following considerations are satisfied in relation to the application:
+26\.—(1) Subject to the provisions of this Act, the date of filing an application for a patent shall be taken to be the earliest date on which the documents filed at the Registry to initiate the application satisfy the following conditions:

-(a) the documents filed at the Registry contain an indication that a patent is sought in pursuance of the application;
+(a) the documents indicate that a patent is sought;

-(b) those documents identify the applicant or applicants for the patent; and
+(b) the documents identify the applicant for the patent; and

+(c) the documents contain —

+(i) something which is or appears to be a description of the invention for which the patent is sought; or

+(ii) where a declaration under section 17(2) is made in or in connection with the application —

+(A) a reference to an earlier relevant application specified in the declaration;

+(B) such information on the earlier relevant application as may be prescribed; and

+(C) a statement that the description of the invention for which the patent is sought is incorporated in the application by reference to, and is completely contained in, the earlier relevant application, as filed.

+(2) For the purposes of subsection (1)(c)(i), it is immaterial whether —

+(a) the thing is in, or is accompanied by a translation into, a language accepted by the Registry in accordance with the rules; or

-(c) those documents contain a description of the invention whether or not the description complies with the other provisions of this Act and with any relevant rules.
+(b) the thing otherwise complies with the other provisions of this Act and with any relevant rules.

-[30/2001]

-(2) Every application for a patent shall be examined on filing to determine whether —

-(a) the filing fee has been paid; and

-(b) the application satisfies the requirements for the accordance of a filing date.
+(3) Where the Registrar determines that the documents filed at the Registry to initiate an application for a patent do not satisfy all of the conditions in subsection (1)(a), (b) and (c)(i) or (ii) —

+(a) the Registrar shall, as soon as practicable after the filing of those documents, notify the applicant of what else must be filed in order for the application to have a date of filing; and

+(b) the applicant shall, within such period as may be prescribed, do either or both of the following:

+(i) make observations on the Registrar’s determination;

+(ii) file every document which must be filed in order for the application to have a date of filing.

-(3) If a date of filing cannot be accorded, the Registrar shall give the applicant an opportunity to correct the deficiencies, and if the deficiencies are not corrected within the prescribed period, the application shall be treated as having been abandoned.
+(4) Where subsection (3) applies, if the applicant fails to file every document which must be filed in order for the application to have a date of filing before the end of the period prescribed under subsection (3)(b), the application shall be treated as having been abandoned.

-(4) If the filing fee has not been paid within the period prescribed under section 25(2), the application shall be treated as having been abandoned.

-(5) If before the grant of a patent under section 30 it is found that any drawing referred to in any such application is filed later than the date which by virtue of subsection (1) is to be treated as the date of filing the application, the Registrar shall give the applicant an opportunity of requesting within the prescribed period that the date on which the drawing is filed shall be treated for the purposes of this Act as the date of filing the application, and —
+(5) Subsection (4) does not apply if —

-(a) if the applicant makes any such request, the date of filing the drawing shall be so treated; but
+(a) the applicant makes observations as mentioned in subsection (3)(b)(i) before the end of the period prescribed under subsection (3)(b); and

+(b) as a result of the observations, the Registrar is satisfied that the documents filed at the Registry to initiate the application satisfy all of the conditions in subsection (1)(a), (b) and (c)(i) or (ii).

+(6) Where the documents filed at the Registry to initiate an application for a patent satisfy all of the conditions in subsection (1)(a), (b) and (c)(i) or (ii), the Registrar shall, as soon as practicable after the filing of the last of those documents, notify the applicant of the date of filing of the application.

+(7) Where an application for a patent has a date of filing under subsection (1) by reason only that the documents filed at the Registry to initiate the application satisfy the conditions in subsection (1)(a), (b) and (c)(ii), the applicant shall, within such period as may be prescribed, file at the Registry —

+(a) a written notice confirming that the description of the invention for which the patent is sought is incorporated in the application by reference to the earlier relevant application referred to in subsection (1)(c)(ii)(C);

+(b) the description of the invention for which the patent is sought; and

+(c) such other documents as may be prescribed.

+(8) If an application for a patent has a date of filing by virtue of subsection (1), the applicant files at the Registry any missing part of the application within such period and in such manner as may be prescribed, and the applicant does not withdraw that missing part before the end of that period, then —

+(a) that missing part shall be treated as included in the application; and

-(b) otherwise any reference to the drawing in the application shall be treated as omitted.
+(b) the date of filing of the application shall be the date on which that missing part is filed at the Registry.

+(9) Subsection (8)(b) does not apply if —

+(a) on or before the date which is the date of filing of the application for a patent by virtue of subsection (1), a declaration is made under section 17(2), in or in connection with the application, specifying an earlier relevant application; and

+(b) within such period as may be prescribed, the applicant —

+(i) makes a request to the Registrar for subsection (8)(b) not to apply to the application;

+(ii) files a statement that the missing part referred to in subsection (8) is incorporated in the application by reference to, and is completely contained in, the earlier relevant application, as filed;

+(iii) furnishes such information on the earlier relevant application as may be prescribed; and

+(iv) files such other documents as may be prescribed.

+(10) Subsections (8) and (9) do not affect the power of the Registrar under section 107(1) to correct an error or a mistake.

-(6) Where, after an application for a patent has been filed and before the conditions in section 30(2) and (3) are satisfied, a new application is filed by the original applicant or his successor in title in accordance with the rules in respect of any part of the matter contained in the earlier application and the considerations mentioned in subsection (1) are satisfied in relation to the new application (without the new application contravening section 84) the new application shall be treated as having, as its date of filing, the date of filing the earlier application.
+(11) Where, after an application for a patent has been filed and before the conditions in section 30(2) and (3) are satisfied —

+(a) a new application is filed by the original applicant or his successor in title in accordance with the rules in respect of any part of the matter contained in the earlier application; and
-[19/2004]

-(7) Nothing in subsection (5) shall be construed as affecting the power of the Registrar under section 107(1) to correct errors or mistakes with respect to the filing of drawings.
+(b) the conditions in subsection (1)(a), (b) and (c)(i) or (ii) are satisfied in relation to the new application (without the new application contravening section 84),

+the new application shall be treated as having, as its date of filing, the date of filing of the earlier application.

-(8) An application for a patent shall be treated as having been abandoned at the end of the prescribed period unless before that period ends the applicant files one or more claims for the purposes of the application.
+(12) Where an application has a date of filing by virtue of this section, the application shall be treated as having been abandoned unless —

+(a) the applicant files at the Registry, before the end of such period as may be prescribed, one or more claims for the purposes of the application;
-[UK Patents 1977, s.
-15]

-[30/2001]
+(b) the applicant pays the filing fee under section 25(1)(b) before the end of the period prescribed under section 25(2); and

+(c) where the application has a date of filing under subsection (1) by reason only that the documents filed at the Registry to initiate the application satisfy the conditions in subsection (1)(a), (b) and (c)(ii), the applicant files at the Registry the documents referred to in subsection (7)(a), (b) and (c) before the end of the period prescribed under subsection (7).

+(13) In this section, “relevant application” has the same meaning as in section 17(5).

+[2/2007 wef 01/04/2007]

 ### Publication of application